-Austin Holter returns in the fall of 2013 for his fourth season at Denison.
-After spending his first three seasons at Denison as the team's quarterback coach, Holter will move into the role of Offensive Coordinator for the 2013 season.
+Austin Holter returns in the fall of 2014 for his fifth season at Denison.
+After spending his first three seasons at Denison as the team's quarterback coach, Holter enters his second season as the team's offensive coordinator in 2014.

 A 2010 Wooster graduate, Holter spent three seasons as the Fighting Scots’ starting quarterback.
 He was a two-time All-NCAC selection and in 2009, he set a school-record with 2,873 yards of total offense.
 His 2,106 passing yards were also a school record.
 A native of nearby Johnstown, Ohio, Holter was the Johnnies starting signal caller till his graduation in 2006.